Leftfish/Advent-of-Code-2022/README.md

 * [2020](https://github.com/Leftfish/Advent-of-Code-2020): 25 days for the first time!
 * [2021](https://github.com/Leftfish/Advent-of-Code-2021): 25 days for the second time!

 During the first couple of days, I implemented the solution in Python first and then tried to do the same in Java (just to see if I can still write anything remotely resembling it).
-Then, I had to rely on hints from the awesome AoC community with days 11 (part 2), 16, 21 (part 2) and 24.
+Then, I had to rely on hints from the awesome AoC community with days 11 (part 2), 16, 19 (part 1), 21 (part 2) and 24.

 As of 25.12.2022 I had 44 stars which is more/less on par with previous years.
 Still three puzzles (1.5 'days') to go.